-As part of their recent support, The Bank of America Charitable Foundation dedicated a $1 million pledge to fund The Nature Conservancy’s forest carbon initiative ($500,000) and Great Rivers Project ($500,000).
-The Nature Conservancy has a set itself an ambitious goal to cut global deforestation in half by 2020 in order to aid in the reduction of global carbon pollution.
+As part of their recent support, The Bank of America® Charitable Foundation dedicated a $1 million pledge to fund The Nature Conservancy’s forest carbon initiative ($500,000) and Great Rivers Project ($500,000).
+The Nature Conservancy has set itself an ambitious goal to cut global deforestation in half by 2020 in order to aid in the reduction of global carbon pollution.
 Tropical forest countries like Brazil and Indonesia contribute to about half of global deforestation.
 This project could reduce the impact of these practices as well as serve as a model for future projects at a larger scale.
 One aspect that the Great Rivers Project focuses on is reducing the stresses of climate change on the great rivers around the world.
 In less than two decades, two-thirds of the world’s population will live in water-stressed regions.
 This project will aim to facilitate sustainable management of these rivers for a thriving ecosystem and economy.

 Forests are home to nearly half of the world’s plants and animals and are a major source of food, medicine, water and fuel.
-Bank of America’s gift has funded the São Félix do Xingu Pilot Program, which partners with local farmers, communities, and governments to:
+Bank of America’s contribution has funded the São Félix do Xingu Pilot Program, which partners with local farmers, communities, and governments to:

 - Reduce annual deforestation